Raynswor/s2doc/README.md

 S2Doc originated as an internal data format developed for a table extraction pipeline, where existing document representations proved insufficient for capturing both the spatial layout and semantic structure required for robust processing.
 Recognizing the lack of a standard format for this class of tasks, S2Doc was generalized to serve as a unified, extensible framework for spatial-semantic document representation, aiming to fill this gap.

+For more details, see the [arXiv paper](https://arxiv.org/abs/2511.01113).

+[KIETA](https://github.com/Raynswor/kieta) is a framework built on top of S2Doc for document understanding pipelines with a focus on tables.
+It provides ready-to-use components for converting PDFs and images into the S2Doc format, serveral processing modules for table detection and structure recognition, and general analysis tasks as well as several exporters.

 ## Features

 - Standardized document model (pages, elements, regions, semantics)